Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Contracted consideration, translated at the estimated long-term exchange rates, that is expected to be recognised as revenue when performance obligations are satisfied in the future (referred to as order backlog) is as follows:

 The parties to these contracts have approved the contract and customers do not have a unilateral enforceable right to terminate the contract without compensation.
-The Group excludes Civil Aerospace OE orders (for deliveries beyond the next 7-12 months) that our customers have placed where they retain a right to cancel.
+The Group excludes Civil Aerospace OE orders (for deliveries beyond the next seven-12 months) that customers have placed where they retain a right to cancel.
 The Group’s expectation based on historical experience is that these orders will be fulfilled.
-Within the 0-5 years category, contracted revenue in Defence will largely be recognised in the next three years and Power Systems will be recognised over the next two years as it is a short cycle business.
+Within the five years category, contracted revenue in Defence will largely be recognised in the next three years and Power Systems will be recognised over the next two years, as it is a short cycle business.

 14 Trade receivables and other assets